About Fitts-Woolard Hall

 The Department of Civil, Construction, and Environmental Engineering (CCEE) is one of the largest of its kind — and one of the best.
 Under the leadership of department head Dr. Morton A. Barlaz, CCEE is committed to cutting-edge research in such areas as computing and systems, geotechnical and geoenvironmental engineering, structural engineering and mechanics, and transportation systems and materials.

 The Edward P. Fitts Department of Industrial and Systems Engineering (ISE) continues to gain recognition as one of the best in the country.
 Led by Dr. Julie Swann, A. Doug Allison Distinguished Professor, ISE is tackling innovative solutions to challenges facing biomanufacturing, advanced manufacturing, rapid prototyping and health systems engineering.

 The College of Engineering continues to need the help of its alumni and friends.
 To aid the fundraising effort, the NC State Engineering Foundation (NCSEF) has developed a portfolio of giving opportunities for donors.
-Learn more by contacting Lora Bremer, executive director of major gifts and campaign planning with the NC State Engineering Foundation, at 919.513.0983 or email@example.com.
+Learn more by contacting Griffin Lamb, Assistant Dean for Development and College Relations with the College of Engineering, at 919.515.7458 or email@example.com.
 Learn More